 Yes.
-It takes at least a couple of months from the date of ship arrest for a ship to be sold pendente lite,.
-If the respondent fails to provide security within the 30 days' arrest time limit, and if it is not appropriate to keep the ship under arrest, the claimant, after having brought an action or having applied for arbitration, may file an application to the maritime court which ordered the ship arrest, for judicial sale of the ship by auction (sale of a ship pendente lite).
-The maritime court will, after the receipt of a written application for sale of a ship, examine the application and make an order to allow or disallow the sale.
+It takes a minimum of a couple of months for maritime court to have a ship sold pendente lite, counting from the date of ship arrest.
+If the respondent fails to provide security within the 30 days' arrest time limit, and if it is not appropriate to keep the ship under arrest, the claimant, after having brought an action or having applied for arbitration, may file an application to the maritime court of ordering the ship arrest, for judicial sale of the ship by auction (sale of a ship pendente lite).
+The maritime court shall, after the receipt of a written application for sale of a ship, examine the application and make an order to allow or disallow the sale.

-A maritime court that orders the auction of a ship must issue an announcement (public notice) in newspapers or other news media, and the period of announcement must not be less than 30 days.
-Where a ship needs to be auctioned off again due to the failure to reach any deal higher than reserved price in the first auction, re-auction announcements must be published seven days prior to the date of auction.
+A maritime court that orders auction of a ship shall issue an announcement (public notice) in newspapers or other news media, and the period of announcement for ship auction shall be not less than 30 days.
+Where a ship needs to be auctioned off again due to the failure to reach any deal/lower than reserve price in the first auction, re-auction announcement shall be published seven days prior to the date of auction.
 After two auctions have been aborted, a ship may be sold at the selling price no less than 50% of its valuation.